 Oral corticosteroid therapy prescribed for an underlying medical condition (e.g., primary or secondary adrenal insufficiency, rheumatological diseases) should be continued in patients after the diagnosis of COVID-19.7 Supplemental or stress-dose steroids may be indicated in individual cases.

 Inhaled corticosteroids that are used daily by patients with asthma and chronic obstructive pulmonary disease to control airway inflammation should not be discontinued in patients with COVID-19.
-A large, retrospective study of adult patients with chronic obstructive pulmonary disease and asthma found that those who were prescribed high doses of inhaled corticosteroids had a higher risk of mortality than those who received other inhaled medications without corticosteroids; however, the study had limitations.8 In fact, the authors suggested that this association may have been due to differences between the groups in the severity of the underlying disease, rather than a harmful effect of the inhaled corticosteroids.
+A large, retrospective study of adult patients with chronic obstructive pulmonary disease and asthma found that those who were prescribed high doses of inhaled corticosteroids had a higher risk of mortality than those who received other inhaled medications without corticosteroids; however, the study had limitations.8 In fact, the authors suggested that this association may have been due to differences between the groups in the severity of the underlying disease rather than a harmful effect of the inhaled corticosteroids.
 For patients with COVID-19 who require nebulized corticosteroids, precautions should be taken to minimize the potential for transmission of SARS-CoV-2 in the home and in health care settings.9,10 Please see Corticosteroids for a summary of the clinical data on using inhaled corticosteroids to manage COVID-19 in outpatients.

-The use of corticosteroids has been associated with delayed viral clearance and/or worse clinical outcomes in patients with other viral respiratory infections.11-13 Some studies have suggested that systemic corticosteroids slow SARS-CoV-2 clearance, especially when given earlier in the course of infection.14-18 There is insufficient evidence to identify a relationship between inhaled corticosteroid use and the speed of viral clearance.
+The use of corticosteroids has been associated with delayed viral clearance and/or worse clinical outcomes in patients with other viral respiratory infections.11-13 Some studies have suggested that systemic corticosteroids slow SARS-CoV-2 clearance, especially when they are administered earlier in the course of infection.14-18 There is insufficient evidence to identify a relationship between inhaled corticosteroid use and the speed of viral clearance.

 HMG-CoA Reductase Inhibitors (Statins)